lovelysystems/lovely-editor/example/example-app/README.md

 What if you do not want to use our default `EditorBlock` but want to add your own?
 What if you need to support DnD, as we do in one of our example stories?
 The answer
-is: you have to create your own `EditorBlock` component and tell the `OyezEditor` to use yours instead of the default one by adding it as the `blockComponent` property.
+is: you have to create your own `EditorBlock` component and tell the `LovelyEditor` to use yours instead of the default one by adding it as the `blockComponent` property.